Support

 Source: Kupi.com AI

-The rich heritage and centuries-old history of Tokyo can be seen in the details: in the elegant lines of the Imperial Palace, the silence of the parks, and traditional tea ceremonies.
-At the same time, districts like Shinjuku or Akihabara showcase the ultra-modern face of the city with its neon lights, cutting-edge technology, and global innovations in fashion and gastronomy.
+Tokyo's rich heritage and centuries-old history can be seen in the details: in the elegant lines of the Imperial Palace, the silence of the parks, and traditional tea ceremonies.
+At the same time, districts like Shinjuku or Akihabara showcase the city's ultra-modern face with its neon lights, cutting-edge technology, and global innovations in fashion and gastronomy.

-The city is constantly renewing itself, offering tourists an endless variety of entertainment—from meditative walks through gardens to visits to the most modern digital museums.
-A visit to this metropolis will be an unforgettable immersion into a culture where every turn of the street reveals something surprising and new.
+The city is constantly renewing itself, offering tourists an endless variety of entertainment—from meditative garden walks to visits to state-of-the-art digital museums.
+A visit to this megacity will be an unforgettable immersion into a culture where every turn of the street reveals something surprising and new.

 Weather Overview

-The summer months, especially July and August, bring intense heat to the city with average maximums around 30-31°C, which, combined with high humidity, can be difficult to bear.
+The summer months, especially July and August, bring intense heat to the city with average highs around 30-31°C, which combined with high humidity can be difficult to bear.
 Additionally, the rainy season begins in June, bringing up to 200 mm of precipitation per month.
 It's worth studying the city's climate in detail beforehand to choose the right wardrobe for your trip.

 Winter in the capital is cool but mild and predominantly sunny.
 The average January temperature is about 4.5°C, and frosts are rare.
-This is a great time for those who like dry weather and clear skies, though one should be prepared for a noticeable temperature difference between a warm day and a cool night.
+This is an excellent time for those who like dry weather and clear skies, although you should be prepared for a noticeable temperature difference between the warm day and cool night.

 Average monthly temperature